 - Use options to block ‘spam’ emails attachments and pictures.

 - Always check the web address and don’t rely on links within emails.

-- If you suspect that an email is bogus, never open a link within it as this may download a virus.
+- If you suspect that an email is bogus bin it.

 Targeted attacks are made against individual personal computers.
 There are many things that can be done to protect the computer.

 - Use a full security program suite, firewall, anti-virus, anti-spyware, etc.

 - Keep your software up to date using automatic updates.

 - Use a housekeeping suite to clean your system.